-- An approved acreage or base index increase will become effective (a) on the date the request was submitted to the District. - (b) An approved acreage increase need not be resubmitted and will remain valid unless a further acreage-change is made - An approved base index increase will be valid until the account is (c) closed or a new nonresidential tenant applies for service.
+- (a) An approved acreage or base index increase will become effective on the date the request was submitted to the District. - (b) An approved acreage increase need not be resubmitted and will remain valid unless a further acreage-change is made - (c) An approved base index increase will be valid until the account is closed or a new nonresidential tenant applies for service.
 When a new account is opened, the nonresidential customer will be billed at the "Base Rate" for an initial period of six months.
 The District will then establish a base index for the customer based on the customer's usage for the initial six-month period and may conduct on-site surveys to ensure water efficient business and irrigation practices are in place prior to beginning to bill the customer in accordance with the applicable rate structure.
-In the event a new tenant accepts responsibility for an existing account and the account is not closed, the existing base index for the account will remain in effect unless and until the District, on its own review or at the tenant's request, modifies the existing base index or establishes a new base index by implementing a sixmonth base index reestablishment period as described in the preceding sentence. - Calculation.
+In the event a new tenant accepts responsibility for an existing account and the account is not closed, the existing base index for the account will remain in effect unless and until the District, on its own review or at the tenant's request, modifies the existing base index or establishes a new base index by implementing a sixmonth base index reestablishment period as described in the preceding sentence. - (4) Calculation.
 Calculation of the increased acreage, base index, or sewer charges will be made by the District pursuant to Exhibit B, Schedule of Rates and Charges.

-12.8 ADJUSTMENT OF CHARGES
+42.712.8 ADJUSTMENT OF CHARGES

-12.8.1 Billing Errors.
-In the event the District or a customer discovers a billing error in the form of incorrect computation of charges, crossed meters, unbilled meter, or any other error, the District will determine whether it has information from which the correct amount owed can be ascertained, and, to the extent possible, make a retroactive adjustment of the charges in the amount to which the District or customer has a valid legal claim.
-The District will assess the retroactive adjustment of the charges by means of a credit or additional charge on the next bill to the customer.
+12.7.112.8.1 Billing Errors.
+In the event the District or a customer of discoverys of an billing error in the form of incorrect computation of charges, crossed meters, unbilled meter, or any other error, the District will determine whether it has information from which the correct amount owed can be ascertained, and, to the extent possible, make a retroactive adjustment of the charges will be made in the amount to which the District or customer has a valid legal claim.
+The District will assess the retroactive adjustment of the charges by means of a credit or additional charge to on the next bill to the customer, to the extent the District determines it has information from which the correct amount can be ascertained.

-- 12.8.2 Variance Adjustment Residential.
-If a variance is approved as provided in Section 12.6.2, a retroactive adjustment of the charges to the customer may be made for no more than three months prior to the variance effective date if the District determines a retroactive adjustment is warranted in accordance with the variance request and the proof submitted by the customer. - 12.8.3 Increase of Nonresidential Landscape or Base Index.
-If a nonresidential customer's base index or landscape acreage is increased as provided in Section 12.6.4, a retroactive adjustment of the charges may be made for no more than six months prior to the effective date of the increase if the District determines a retroactive adjustment is warranted in accordance with the increase request and the proof submitted by the customer. - 12.8.4 Residential Landscape Adjustments.
+- 12.7.212.8.2 Variance Adjustment Residential.
+If a variance is approved as provided in Section 12.6.2, a retroactive adjustment of the charges to the customer may be made for no more than three months prior to the variance effective date if the District determines a retroactive adjustment is warranted in accordance with the variance request and the proof submitted by the customer. - 12.7.312.8.3 Increase of Nonresidential Landscape or Base Index.
+If a nonresidential customer's base index or landscape acreage is increased as provided in Section 12.6.4, a retroactive adjustment of the charges may be made for no more than six months prior to the effective date of the increase if the District determines a retroactive adjustment is warranted in accordance with the increase request and the proof submitted by the customer. - 12.7.412.8.4 Residential Landscape Adjustments.
 The District will authorize a retroactive adjustment of no more than three months for the purpose of establishing new landscape if the District determines a retroactive adjustment is warranted in accordance with the proof submitted by the customer.
 Training shall be completed if required under Section 12.7.8.

-12.8.5 Leak Repair Adjustments - Grounds
+12.7.512.8.5 Leak Repair Adjustments - Grounds